You've Got To Have A Business Plan

 The problem is that the world is constantly changing and your business plan needs to be revised and adapted to suit you.
 Change it to allow for yesterday's actions and adjust it in anticipation of tomorrow's challenges.
 Think and plan for where you want your business to be in the future.

-Post Brexit, we now find ourselves (in September 2016 in the UK) with a large business challenge.
+Post Brexit, we now find ourselves with a large business challenge.
 What is the exchange rate doing to the economy at the moment?
 Where will it take us over the next three months and what will Brexit really mean?

 One thing we can predict with certainty is that stuff will change.
 What we can't say is what and which way things will go.
 There is a truism here though: a recession is what happens to the unlucky or the stupid.
 You can improve your odds of finding the silver lining in the Brexit challenge if you look for it and plan for it.